wikimedia/operations-puppet/modules/wmflib/README.md

 ## Wmflib::Ensure
 Accepts either 'present' or 'absent' as values.
-Should be used to validate standard ensure parameters, instead of the corresponding `validate_ensure` function.
+Should be used to validate standard ensure parameters

 ## Wmflib::Sourceurl
 Ensures the provided string begins with puppet:///modules/.
 This is useful to